PariKiaaa/BarcodeGenerator/README.md

 - barcode
 - PIL

-You can install the required libraries using pip:

-pip install barcode[pillow]

 ## Usage

 1. Clone the repository or download the Python script `Barcode.py` and run the code.